Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Workers' Compensation

 The right to recover compensation under the Workers' Compensation Act is the exclusive remedy against the employer and any officer, agent, or employee of the employer.
 Utah Code § 34A-2-105(1).
-Therefore, an action at law may not be maintained against an employer or against any officer, agent, or employee of the employer, based upon an accident, injury, or death of an employee.
+Therefore, an action at law may not be maintained against an employer or against any officer, agent, or employee of the employer, based upon an accident, injury, or death of an employee arising out of the employee's employment.
 Utah Code § 34A-2-105(1).

 Child Labor

 The legal age to work in Utah is 14 years.
-Utah child labor laws state that children who are 14 years of age may work in non-hazardous jobs like retail sales, restaurant work, or office work.
+Utah child labor laws state that children who are 14 years of age may work in non-hazardous jobs like retail food services, lawn care, janitorial and custodial service, and other similar work.
 Utah Code § 34-23-204.
-Minors (under age 18) may not be employed in any hazardous occupation, except as authorized by the Utah Antidiscrimination and Labor Division (UALD) when the minor is under careful supervision in connection with or after completion of an apprentice program, vocational training, or rehabilitation program as approved by the UALD.
+Minors (under the age of 18) may not be employed in any hazardous occupation, except as authorized by the Utah Antidiscrimination and Labor Division (UALD) when the minor is under careful supervision in connection with or after completion of an apprentice program, vocational training, or rehabilitation program as approved by the UALD.
 Utah Code § 34-23-201.

-Employers cannot require minors under the age of 16 to work during school hours, more than four hours before and after school hours, more than eight hours in a 24-hour period, or between 9:30 p.m. and 5:00 a.m., unless the next day is not a school day.
+Employers cannot require minors under the age of 16 to work during school hours, more than three hours before and after school hours, more than 18 hours in a week when school is in session, and not before 7 a.m. or after 7 p.m., except between June 1 and Labor Day, when a minor under the age of 16 may work until 9 p.m.
 Utah Code § 34-23-202.
-Minors under the age of 16 are also not permitted to work more than 40 hours a week.
+Minors under the age of 16 are also not permitted to work more than 40 hours a week, or more than eight hours in one calendar day when school is not in session.
 Id.
-Utah no longer has restrictions on maximum working hours for minors aged 16 and 17.

 Gun Laws